robert17/iotf-rtd/docs/devices/device_mgmt/requests.rst

 |

-Afterwards the device management server in the Internet of Things Foundation uses the device management protocol to request that the devices specified initiate the firmware installation by publishing using the topic ``iotdm-1/mgmt/initiate/firmware/update``.
+Afterwards the device management server in the IoT Platform uses the device management protocol to request that the devices specified initiate the firmware installation by publishing using the topic ``iotdm-1/mgmt/initiate/firmware/update``.
 If this operation can be initiated immediately, ``rc`` should be set to ``202``.
 If firmware was not previously downloaded successfully, ``rc`` should be set to ``400``.
 Here some example exchange:

 .. code::

-   Incoming request from IoT-F:
+   Incoming request from the IoT Platform:

    Topic: iotdm-1/mgmt/initiate/firmware/update
    Message: